 Sandy Creek State Forest

-Sandy Creek State Forest (Oswego #7), encompasses 538 acres and is located in the town of Sandy Creek in Northern Oswego County.
-Activities such as hiking, hunting, trapping and nature observation are all very popular at this State Forest, which sits on the edge of the Tug Hill Plateau of New York State.
+Sandy Creek State Forest encompasses 538 acres.
+Activities such as, hunting, trapping and nature observation are all popular at this State Forest, which sits on the edge of the Tug Hill Plateau.
+Sandy Creek has no designated recreation trails.

 The land that encompasses Sandy Creek State Forest was last molded twelve thousand of years ago with the receding of the last massive glacier that covered the ground.
 The rocks that were left behind, shale and sandstone, underlie the area and help define the region.
 High levels of precipitation from snow melt and rain supply an abundance of wetlands, streams and rivers, all noted for their pristine character.